RetroShare/rssocialnet/README.txt

 			> qmake CONFIG=debug
 			> make

+		This should create the following files:

+          libWebUI.so -> libWebUI.so.1.0.0
+          libWebUI.so.1 -> libWebUI.so.1.0.0
+          libWebUI.so.1.0 -> libWebUI.so.1.0.0
+          libWebUI.so.1.0.0

 	- copy Wt resources and css styles in working directory
 			> cd ~/Code/RSWebUI
 			> cp -r /usr/share/Wt/resources .